 Museum Ambassadors at the American History Museum are a mobile source of information that helps bridge the gap between the Information Desks and the Docent programs.
-In 2015, our Museum Ambassadors helped over 100,000 people get the most out of their visits by welcoming groups, circulating throughout the Museum’s public zones to answer basic questions, and directing visitors to programs and exhibitions of interest.
-The Museum has employed the Ambassador corps to assist with special projects and events as needed which has expanded the role of these volunteers and grown the program.
-To learn more about what Museum ambassadors do, check out this blog!
+Each year, our Museum Ambassadors help over 100,000 people get the most out of their visits by welcoming groups, circulating throughout the museum’s public zones to answer basic questions, and directing visitors to programs and exhibitions of interest.
+The museum has also employed the Museum Ambassadors to assist with special projects and events as needed, which has expanded the role of these volunteers and grown the program.
+To learn more about what Museum Ambassadors do, check out this blog!

 If you enjoy . . .

 - making connections between exhibits and areas of interest.